Etterbeek

 Etterbeek (/fr/; /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the eastern part of the region, it is bordered by the municipalities of Auderghem, the City of Brussels, Ixelles, Schaerbeek, Woluwe-Saint-Lambert and Woluwe-Saint-Pierre.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 History

 Origins and etymology

 According to legend, Saint Gertrude of Nivelles, daughter of Pippin of Landen, founded a chapel there in the 8th century.
 A document by Otto I, Holy Roman Emperor, dated 966, mentions the church of Iatrebache.
 The name Ietrebecca—possibly from the Celtic root ett meaning "rapid movement" and the Dutch word beek meaning "stream"—is found for the first time in a document dated 1127.
 The current spelling appears eleven years later in 1138, around which time a newer and larger church was built.